hnucamendi/codingCheatSheet/JavaScript/README.md

 # Running Programs

-There are two run-time environments in JavaScript, this is something covered in detail in the [Node](#node) section, but for now all that is really needed is to know that we can run our program:
+There are two run-time environments in JavaScript, this is something covered in detail in the [Node](#node) section, but for now, all that is really needed is to know that we can run our program:

 1. In our Web Browser (Google Chrome, Safari, Firefox, etc...)
 2. Or on our machines with Node

 ## Running in the browser

-1. Ensure that you have an HTML page in the same directory where you are writing you JavaScript code.
+1. Ensure that you have an HTML page in the same directory where you are writing your JavaScript code.
 Below is the minimum code we need to get our `<script></script>` connected to our JavaScript code

 ```HTML
 <!DOCTYPE html>